syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ## Rotate

 * A rotate handler is placed above the selector.
 Clicking and dragging the handler in a circular direction lead to rotate the node.
-* You can use node's [rotateAngle](/api/js/ejdiagram#members:nodes-rotateangle "rotateAngle") property to set an angle to which node should be rotated.
-You can define this property in node while rendering it initially and also update the node's angle at runtime using this property in updateNode method.
 * The node is rotated with reference to the static pivot point.
 * Pivot thumb (thumb at the middle of the node) appears while rotating the node to represent the static point.
 * For more information about pivot, refer to [Position](/js/Diagram/Node#position "Position").